Powered By

 The Arsenal System allows us to use a specific weapon for every attack skill, with each weapon granting different bonuses.
 We also have what is called the Technique Slot.
 With this, we can use any weapon of our choosing to always reap the benefit from, regardless of which weapon we have equipped.

-The Polearm Expertise is our main weapon of choice; it gives a solid 15% damage multiplier and has one of the best weapon-based offensive Glyphs available to us, Executioner.
-For the purpose of this guide, Mighty Throw should be set to this weapon.
+The Two-Handed Mace Expertise is our main weapon of choice; it gives a solid 15% Critical Strike damage multiplier, has one of the best weapon-based offensive Glyphs available to us Crusher and benefits from Wallop.
+For the purpose of this guide, Mighty Throw and Whirlwind should be set to this weapon.

 In the Technique Slot, the Two-Handed Axe allows us to deal 10% more damage to Vulnerable enemies.
 This build naturally has high Vulnerable uptime thanks to Expose Vulnerability, so this is a no-brainer.
 Unfortunately, its secondary effect does not apply here - the limitation of the Technique Slot is that it does not allow us to benefit from the second bonus that is normally gained from reaching rank 10 with any weapon expertise.